-In IT’s early years, the term “network” signified technology and infrastructure, with a focus on computing devices, and with performance measured in desktops linked, servers up and gigabytes stored.
+In IT’s early years, “network” signified technology and infrastructure, with a focus on computing devices.
+Performance was measured in desktops linked, servers up and gigabytes stored.

 In our current age, a powerful new network is growing around people, as colleagues separated by space and time work fluidly with each other.